deeplearning4j/deeplearning4j/graphdata.md

 Algorithms can “embed” each node of a graph into a real vector (similar to the embedding a [word](./word2vec)).
 The result will be vector representation of each node in the graph with some information preserved.
 Once you have the real number vector, you can feed it to the neural network.

+## Concrete Examples of Graphs

+The simplest definition of a graph is "a collection of items connected by edges."
+There are many problems where it's helpful to think of things as a graph.<sup>[1](#one)</sup> The items are often called *nodes* or *points* and the edges are often called *vertices*, the plural of vertex.
+Here are a few concrete examples of a graph:

+* Cities are nodes and highways are edges
+* Humans are nodes and relationships between them are edges (in a social network)
+* States are nodes and the transitions between them are edges (for more on states, see our post on [deep reinforcement learning](./deepreinforcementlearning)).
+For example, a video game is a graph of states connected by actions that lead from one state to the next...
+* Atoms are nodes and chemical bonds are edges (in a molecule)
+* Web pages are nodes and hyperlinks are edges
+* A thought is a graph of synaptic firings (edges) between neurons (nodes)
+* A [neural network](./neuralnet-overview) is a graph ... that makes predictions about other graphs.
+The nodes are places where computation happens and the edges are the paths by which signal flows through the mathematical operations

+Any ontology or knowledge graph charts the interrelationship of entities (combining [symbolic AI](./symbolicreasoning) with the graph structure):

+* Taxonomies of animal species
+* Diseases that share etiologies and symptoms
+* Medications that share ingredients

 ## Difficulties of Graph Data: Size and Structure

 Applying neural networks and other machine-learning techniques to graph data can de difficult.